In banking, "ACH" stands for "automated clearing house," which is a network that coordinates electronic payments and

-You probably have more experience with ACH than you think.
+You probably have more experience with ACH than you realize.
 Individuals and businesses use ACH for everyday transactions such as:

 - Direct deposit of your wages (from your employer to your bank account)

 - Automatic payment of recurring bills such as energy bills, insurance premiums, and Homeowners Association (HOA) dues.
 When you provide a voided check to your biller, you’re setting up ACH.

 - Payments from businesses to vendors and suppliers

-- Moving money from your brick-and-mortar bank to your online bank
+- Transferring money from your brick-and-mortar bank to your online bank

 As with any technology, using ACH means embracing the pros and cons.
 Let’s review those below.